 The remaining income from the timber sale will be invested into an endowment fund with the intention of generating an annual contribution to the fixed running costs of MICT, as well as the running cost of the forest.

 Community support for the project is in part due to MICTs commitment to replant with broadleaves and to avoid the use of pesticides like neonicotinoids and herbicides like glyphosate.

 Currently, the forest includes around 110 hectares of commercial timber, mainly sitka spruce with some larch and lodge pole pine.
 Much of the area within the forest is officially designated as Ancient Woodland and indeed there are remnants of oak, holly and birch within the sitka spruce.
 The Gaelic name of the woods is Doire a’ Chuilinn which translates as “the Grove of the Holly”.
 The forest we hope to purchase goes down as far as the River Lussa – on the other side is the Mull Oakwoods Site of Special Scientific Interest.

-We hope to work in partnership with the neighbouring Torosay Hill Estate which has a 150 year vision of ecological restoration of the land.
+We hope to work alongside the neighbouring Torosay Hill Estate which has a 150 year vision of ecological restoration of the land.
 This will be achieved by careful selection of appropriate native species best suited for the different parts of the forest.
 The planting will be done sensitively with respect to other flora and fauna, in particular rare and protected species of raptors like Hen Harrier and butterflies and moths like the Marsh Fritillary.

 We plan to restore the old road which runs for nearly two miles as a multi-use path as well as creating other woodland walks.
-Another popular idea is to build an outdoor Forest School to support Lochdonhead Primary School and the local children.
+In March 2020, we secured funding to cover 100% of the cost of this work.

-summer 2018.
 If you have any suggestions or would like more information please contact